 At Dinarys, we often receive requests to build online marketplaces “just like Etsy”.
 It’s difficult to give a universal answer to how much this work costs.

-Before embarking on any project, we create a detailed plan that includes budget, scope, and price.
+Before embarking on any project, we create a detailed plan that includes budget, scope, software and price.
 As a full-cycle development company, we can handle a range of functions including: